Businessman fined for attack on parish council chair in birds’ nests dispute

 In a victim personal statement read to the court, Mr Mason said that, at that point, he thought “my life is in peril”.

-Also in his statement, the parish council chair expressed dismay that he “could be viciously attacked in broad daylight in the village I love and where I have brought up my children”.
+Also in his statement, the Church Fenton Parish Council chairman expressed dismay that he “could be viciously attacked in broad daylight in the village I love and where I have brought up my children”.

+The court heard that Mr Mason had endured a number of stress-related issues since the attack and suffered sleepless nights.

+He said in his statement that he was also left shocked by the foul language used by Makin in front of a number of onlookers.

 Mr Smith said they were concerned about the birds and that he did not have permission to remove nests nor close the road.